Visit Relativity Learning to explore additional learning opportunities for this topic.

 To build the index, perform the following steps:

-When the build is complete, the Status field shows Completed.
+The Status field shows Completed when the build finishes successfully.
 The build process includes all RSMF documents in the workspace, so you do not have to select a saved search or specific indexed fields.

 Below are the possible statuses when building a short message index: